Marching band: Backward marching

 A back march may be used when the band wishes to move in the opposite direction from where it is projecting its sound.
 There are several ways to back march, one of which is to walk backward, putting each foot down and rolling from the toe to the heel (the exact reverse of the roll step).
 Another variation involves marching on the platforms of the feet, dragging the toe of the moving foot on the ground.
-Backward marching usually employs the same preference for leg straightness as forward marching (if the band marches with legs completely straight while marching forwards, they also do so while marching backward, to preserve uniformity of style).
+Backward marching usually employs the same preference for leg straightness as forward marching (if the band marches with legs completely straight while marching forward, they also do so while marching backward, to preserve uniformity of style).
 Using peripheral vision to align oneself to formations or field markings is even more important during backward marching.

 Marking time

 When a band is not moving, the members may mark time, or march in place.
 The step used usually resembles the step that is used for marching forward, though mixing a high step mark time with a roll step march (or vice versa) produces an interesting visual effect.
 For a typical mark time, the foot is raised to the ankle bone of the opposite leg.
 The toe should not come off the ground and the knee should not come out much past the still-straight leg.

 Some bands mark time by bringing their feet up to their knee—known as high-mark time.
 Some bands practice marking time during concert arch with the toes coming off of the ground to give the marcher a greater sense of marching while standing still.
 The heel should hit the ground on the beat.
-Some bands forgo marking time and instead come to a complete halt when not marching.
-Traditionally, the drumline would put their feet in a V-shape and lift their feet fully off the ground a few inches.
-This is to avoid hitting the drums.
+Traditionally, the drumline would put their feet in a V-shape and lift either foot fully off the ground a few inches while marking time.
+This is to avoid hitting the drums with their legs.
+Additionally, some bands forgo marking time and instead come to a complete halt when not marching.